Yossi Beilin: Oslo Agreement, Geneva Initiative

 In 1992, after the victory of the Labour Party, he was appointed Deputy Minister of Foreign Affairs under Shimon Peres.
 Secretly, without informing his superiors, Beilin began the Oslo Process, a critical agreement reached between Israel and the Palestinians that led to the establishment of the Palestinian Authority in the West Bank and Gaza.

 In 1995, under the Prime Minister Yitzhak Rabin administration, he was appointed Minister of Economy and Planning.
 During this period he formulated with Mahmoud Abbas (Abu Mazen), the Beilin–Abu Mazen agreement as a possible basis for a final settlement between Israel and a Palestinian state.
 These agreements were never signed, but formed the basis of other initiatives.
 After the assassination of Yitzhak Rabin, Beilin served in the government of Shimon Peres as Minister in the Prime Minister's Office.

 At that time Beilin was also interested in strengthening Israel's relations with world Jewry and American Jews in particular.
 He initiated the process that led to the establishment of the Birthright Program in 1999.

 In 1997 he was second in line after Ehud Barak as contender for head of the Labour party and as candidate for Prime Minister.
 From 1999 to 2001, under Prime Minister Barak, he served as Minister of Justice.
 He also served for a short time as Minister of Religious Affairs.
 In a usual move for Israeli politicians, he resigned his Knesset seat when he became a minister in 1999.

+In 2002, Beilin founded the extraparliamentary Shahar Movement, whose stated purpose was to unite Israel's left-wing parties.
+Beilin initially remained in the Labor party, but secured a low slot on the party's electoral list in the 2003 primaries, and thus left the party with Yael Dayan.
+The two ran on a joint list with Meretz and the Democratic Choice as representatives of the Shahar Movement.
+They were given the 11th and 12th slots on the joint list, but were not elected as the list won only 6 seats.